-At the time of applying for funds, Centers must meet the requirements below.
+At the time of applying for funds, the Applicant must:

-- 1. Applicant received an award under SB TAEP during the 2020-2021 grant cycle and is a current SB TAP grantee. - 2.
-Applicant is able to fully execute a contract by March 1, 2023 and submit an invoice no later than May 5, 2023 for at least \$130,010 of the grant funds. - 3.
-Applicant must have a fiscal agent that is able to receive nonfederal funds. - 4.
-Applicants must have a minimum of \$284,322.92 in unmet match from the 2020-21 and/or 2021-22 grant years.

-- 5. Applicant must have a plan of action and commitment to fully draw down all the federal or private match funds in their primary agreement with a federal or private funding partner during their federal grant period using local cash match. - 6.
-Applicant must generate and provide documentation of the local cash match required by the federal funding partner.
+- 1. Have received an award under the SB TAP 2022-2023 grant cycle and is a current SB TAP 2024-2025 grantee. - 2.
+Have a fiscal agent that is able to receive nonfederal funds. - 3.
+Have a plan of action and commitment to fully draw down all the federal or private match funds in their primary agreement with a federal or private funding partner during their grant period, where applicable. - 4.
+For proposals using federal matching funds: Generate and provide documentation of the local cash match required by their federal funding partner and demonstrate a plan of action and commitment to meet the local match requirement. - 5.
+Be able to fully execute a contract by June 30, 2026 for 12-month projects or December 31, 2026 for 18-month projects.